Skip to content

 By default, responsible for asynchronous function call processing, such as:

-Scale when needing to increase Cron Job, Async API processing concurrency
+Scale when needing to increase concurrency of scheduled tasks and asynchronously executed function API processing

-mysql Database Does not need scaling, choose self-built or cloud services for higher demands
+mysql Database No need to scale, choose self-built or cloud service for higher demands

-redis Cache / Function execution task queue Does not need scaling, choose self-built or cloud services for higher demands
+redis Cache / Function execution task queue No need to scale, choose self-built or cloud service for higher demands

-Example: When needing to enhance Cron Job processing capability...
+Example: When needing to enhance scheduled task processing capacity...

-As mentioned above, Cron Jobs are located in "Queue #8", and "Queue #8" corresponds to "Service worker-8", so scaling "Service worker-8" is sufficient.
+From the above, scheduled tasks are located in "Queue #8", and "Queue #8" corresponds to "Service worker-8".
+Therefore, scaling "Service worker-8" is sufficient.

 Taking the common worker-8 as an example:

-worker-8 in the Data Platform attached version is mainly responsible for executing monitor tasks.
-Assuming a detection task takes T milliseconds, then 1 minute can execute 60 × 1,000 ÷ T detections.
-By default, worker-8 has 5 processes per Pod.
+worker-8 in the data platform attached version is mainly responsible for executing monitor tasks.
+Assuming one detection task takes T milliseconds, then 1 minute can execute 60 × 1,000 ÷ T detections.
+By default, each worker-8 Pod starts 5 processes.

 Formula